Maserati Merak: Specifications

 The Merak used a steel monocoque construction paired to a rear tubular subframe supporting the powertrain and rear suspension.
 This was of unequal length A-arms type all around, with coaxial coil springs and telescopic shock absorbers.
 The braking system consisted of discs on both axles with the front ones vented.
 On early models with the Citroën hydraulics, the rear brakes were inboard so as to reduce the unsprung weight.

 Wheels were cast light alloy Campagnolo 7½J x 15", fitted with Michelin XWX tyres measuring 185/70 at the front and 205/70 at the rear.
 The compact spare tyre was stored in the engine compartment, above the transmission.
 On most US delivered models, the spare tyre was full size, requiring a modification to the engine cover (the humpback) and lowering the muffler.

 The Merak's V6 engine descended from the 2.7 L Tipo C.114 originally designed by Giulio Alfieri in 1967 for use in the Citroën SM, that was bored out to 91.6 mm (piston stroke remained 75 mm) to displace 2965 cc.
-It was a chain-driven double overhead camshaft, 12-valve unit featuring an unusual 90° angle between the cylinder banks.
+It was a chain-driven double overhead camshaft, 12-valve unit featuring an unusual 90-degree angle between the cylinder banks as it was a version of Maserati's V8 engine with one pair of cylinders removed.
 The lubrication system used a wet sump and an oil cooler.

-The powerplant was mounted longitudinally behind the passenger compartment, and joined through a single-plate dry clutch to a 5-speed, all syncromesh Citroën transaxle gearbox and a limited-slip differential.
+The powerplant was mounted longitudinally behind the passenger compartment, and joined through a single-plate dry clutch to a 5-speed, all synchromesh Citroën transaxle gearbox and a standard open differential.